 WooCommerce Google Product Feed Generation

-You can watch the video tutorial or follow the step by step guide below.
+You can watch the video tutorial or follow the step-by-step guide below.

-Step By Step Guide to Generate WooCommerce Google Product Feed
+10 Easy Steps To Generate WooCommerce Google Product Feed

 Step 1 – Add New Feed

 Go to Dashboard > product feed > Add new feed

 It will take you to the following page:

 Now, give a title to this product feed.